ShashwatM3/youtube-to-pdf/README.md

-# YouTube Transcript to PDF Converter
+# YouTube Books

-A powerful AI-powered tool that automatically converts YouTube video transcripts into well-formatted, professional PDF documents.
+A powerful AI-powered tool that automatically converts YouTube video transcripts into well-formatted, professional PDF "books".
 Perfect for content creators, researchers, students, and anyone who wants to escape tutorial hell, get a portable version of videos, or make their content creation workflows wayy simpler.

 ## 🚀 What This Tool Does